Xuanyiyiren/listening-test-for-numbers/README.md

 # Listing Number Test

 IELTS listening test will examine your ability to catch a string of numbers, such as ID card Number, phone number, airport number and so on.
-Most of the time you have only one changce to listen the number.
+Most of the time you have only one changce to listen the string.

 In order to practice my ability to capture numbers in the listening exam, my friend and I wrote this not book on Colab to generate audios with random number strings and to play them automatically(Colab do not have audio-play device, so we can only use `IPython.display` instead of `pygame` to display the audio, which means you have to click it at the result below.)